Support our Free Tick Testing & Research on Lyme and other Tick-borne diseases

 Scientists discover that mosquitoes can transmit Zika to their offspring.

-Thangamani Lab, SUNY Center for Environmental Health and Medicine, Upstate Medical University, Syracuse NY 13210
+Thangamani Lab, SUNY Center for Vector-Borne Diseases, Upstate Medical University, Syracuse NY 13210